saratemwhy/nike-angular/README.md

 }

 ```
-In the "prodotti" section copy and paste the json file provided in the repository file.
+In the "prodotti" section copy and paste the json file provided in the project folder as "nikelista.json".

 ### Start json server: